yarcat/StyleTTS2FineTune/README.md

     - sudo apt-get install espeak-ng

 3. Prepare the data and model:
-    - Clear the wavs folder in the data directory and replace with your segmented wav files.
+    - Clear the wavs folder in the Data directory and replace with your segmented wav files.
     - Replace the val_list and train_list files in the Data folder with yours.
 Keep the OOD_list.txt file.
     - Adjust the parameters in the config_ft.yml file in the Configs folder according to your needs.